AtharvaD1407/Java-Projects/README.md

 # Java-Projects
-A collection on Java projects.
+A collection of Java projects.